vorachet/bash-cli-template/README.md

 Writing CLI script with **bash-cli-template** requires configuration of the following shell constants.

-You have to define value for all constants in making structure of the CLI. **bash-cli-template** will provide interface and control basic flows of readability CLI automatically based on the given constant values.
+You have to define value for all constants in making structure of the CLI. **bash-cli-template** will provide interface and basic flows of the CLI automatically based on the given constant values.

  1. BASH_CLI_SCRIPT_NAME
  2. BASH_CLI_OPT_NAME